Virtopsy

 Virtopsy is a virtual alternative to a traditional autopsy, conducted with scanning and imaging technology.
-The name is a portmanteau of "virtual" and "autopsy" and is a trademark registered to Richard Dirnhofer (de), the former head of the Institute of Forensic Medicine of the University of Bern, Switzerland.
+The name is a portmanteau of "virtual" and "autopsy" and is a trademark registered to Richard Dirnhofer, the former head of the Institute of Forensic Medicine of the University of Bern, Switzerland.

-The term “virtual” in this context apparently is meant in both the modern and original senses.
-Virtual's Latin root word “virtus” (virtue) implies the qualities of capability, efficiency, effectiveness and objectivity.
-However, some proponents propose to replace traditional autopsy with this approach.
-"Virtual" also has the sense of "digital" or refers to virtual reality respectively.

-Based on Dirnhofer's claim, Virtopsy fully satisfies the requirement that medical forensic findings provide “a complete and true picture of the object examined”.
-Furthermore, Virtopsy also achieves the objective “that the pathologist’s report should ‘photograph’ with words so that the reader is able to follow his thoughts visually”.
+Dirnhofer has proposed virtopsy as a partial or complete replacement for traditional autopsy, and he has asserted that virtopsy fully satisfies the requirement that medical forensic findings provide "a complete and true picture of the object examined".
+Furthermore, virtopsy is said to achieve the objective "that the pathologist's report should 'photograph' with words so that the reader is able to follow his thoughts visually".

 Concept

-Forensic pathology is a field within which physicians are mainly preoccupied with examining what initially are victims of possible, suspected or obvious violence that ultimately die.
-Clinical forensic medicine essentially does the same but with living victims; traffic medicine and age determination are applications that are not, strictly speaking, restricted to clinical forensic medicine in that general practitioners, pediatricians, and other specialists also provide services for such requests.

-As examinations typically are performed under the legal and task restraints of investigative authorities such as courts, prosecutors, district attorneys or police, there are constraints as to cost, time, objectivity and task specification depending on local law.

-The most relevant step is adequately documenting findings.
-Virtopsy employs imaging methods that are also used in clinical medicine such as computed tomography (CT), magnetic resonance imaging (MRI).
-Also, 3D surface scanning typically used in automotive industry is being employed to integrate body surface documentation with 3D scene or tool scans.
-The choice of methods is further supplemented with 3D imaging-guided biopsy systems and post mortem angiography.
+Virtopsy employs imaging methods that are also used in clinical medicine such as computed tomography (CT) scans and magnetic resonance imaging (MRI).
+Also, 3D body surface scanning is used to integrate body surface documentation with 3D scene or tool scans.
+The choice of methods is further supplemented with 3D imaging-guided biopsy systems and post-mortem angiography.

 CT is well suited to show foreign objects, bone and air or gas distribution throughout the body, whereas MRI sequences are strong in detailing organ and soft tissue findings.
 A comprehensive analysis of both surface and deep tissue findings may require fusion of CT, MRI and 3D surface data.

 Resulting data can be archived and reproduced without loss, analysed elsewhere, or distributed to specialists for technically demanding analysis.

-Autopsy still produces both different and ancillary findings compared to Virtopsy results so that currently, Virtopsy is not a generally accepted method to entirely replace autopsies.
-In fact, the first scientific study detailing the results of comparing postmortem CT scanning with conventional autopsies was conducted by a team from Israel and was published 1994.
-Their conclusion already had been that single methods were not as useful to maximize on yielding as many findings as possible as the combination of scanning and autopsy were.
+Because traditional autopsies can produce both different and additional findings compared to virtopsies, virtopsy is not a generally accepted method to entirely replace autopsies.
+In fact, the first scientific study detailing the results of comparing postmortem CT scanning with conventional autopsies concluded that single methods were not as useful as the combination of scanning and autopsy were.

 Terms

-The term “Virtobot” is a trademark also registered to Prof. R. Dirnhofer.
+The term "Virtobot" is a trademark also registered to Prof. R. Dirnhofer.
 It describes a multi-functional robotic system.